kianwoon/ai_projects_sys_monitoring/readme.md

 # Grafana Dashboard Monitor

-This application monitors a Grafana dashboard through your computer's camera and sends email alerts when services are detected as down.
+This application monitors a Grafana dashboard through your computer's camera and sends email and WhatsApp alerts when services are detected as down.
 It uses computer vision and OCR to detect service status based on color indicators (red for down, green for up).

 ## Prerequisites